-Number Question or Exercise 4.1.5.1 Write the signal words that indicate a cause an example: for this reason , because , consequent since . d effect in text.
-These words include, for fly, thus, therefore, hence, made, on that account, 4.1.5.2 Read paragraphs/selections and underline the s ignal words that indicate cause and effect.
+Number Question or Exercise 4.1.5.1 Write the signal words that indicate a cause and effect in text.
+These words include, for example: for this reason, because, consequently, thus, therefore, hence, made, on that account, since.
+4.1.5.2 Read paragraphs/selections and underline the signal words that indicate cause and effect.
 4.1.5.3 Draw a T-chart in their notes like the one shown below and use the complete the T-chart when reading paragraphs/selections to show the relationship of the cause and effect.
 CAUSE Why did it happen?
-EFFECT What happened? a. b. a. b. c.
-C. 4.1.1.5.4 Answer comprehension questions on cause and l effect using the information in their charts.
+EFFECT What happened? a. b. c. a. b. c.
+4.1.1.5.4 Answer comprehension questions on cause and effect using the information in their charts.